Risk factorsBy Mayo Clinic staff

 Anyone can develop an enlarged spleen at any age, but certain groups are at higher risk, including:

-- Travelers to areas where malaria is endemic
+- People who live in or travel to areas where malaria is endemic

 - Pozo AL, et al. Splenomegaly: Investigation, diagnosis and management.
 Blood Reviews.
 2009;23:105.